Primitive markings: Primitive markings in non-dun horses

 Less distinct primitive markings can also occur on non-dun horses, even in breeds which are not known to have any dun individuals.
 The most common primitive marking found is a dorsal stripe.
 Most non-dun horses do not have darker primitive markings, but some do.
 This is because there are two types of non-dun, called non-dun1 and non-dun2.
 Non-dun 1 removes the diluting effect of dun, but keeps the primitive markings, while non-dun 2 removes both the diluting effect and the primitive markings.
 The non-dun1 allele is over 40,000 years old, while non-dun2 is relatively recent, and is thought to have first appeared within the past several thousand years.

-Dorsal stripes and other primitive markings on non-dun horses are commonly called countershading dorsals.
-Countershaded animals - be they horses or birds - appear two-dimensional and are much more difficult to see.
 Primitive markings on non-duns can be seasonal, visible only when the horse is shedding its coat.

-Such primitive markings also seem to be heritable, as horses with prominent countershading dorsals often produce offspring with the same.
+Dorsal stripes and other primitive markings on non-dun horses used to be called "countershading" dorsals before their genetic cause was discovered at the dun locus.
+This is not to be confused with the camouflage mechanism of countershading.